 - We were both financially prepared for marriage.
 A lot of couples have to delay marriage to get their finances in order, but we were very blessed to already be financially stable.
 We had virtually no debt between us, and we both had steady incomes.
 We had the house, we had the cars, we had the savings accounts and retirement funds, and we had the money to pay for a wedding.
 So there was no need to delay on account of financial security.

 - We wanted to do life completely together.
 No matter how you slice it, there are always restrictions on a relationship when you don’t live together.
-We wanted to honor and glorify God through our relationship, and for that reason we would not live together until we were married.
-Which meant that in order to do life together while upholding Biblical values, the logical step to take was marriage.
+We wanted to honor and glorify God through our relationship, and felt convicted to not live together until we were married.
+Which meant that in order to do life together while still upholding Biblical values, the logical step to take was marriage.

 - And finally, when you meet the person you want to spend the rest of your life with, you want the rest of your life to begin as quickly as possible.
 I don’t believe in soul mates per say, but I absolutely believe that God brought Dave and I together.
 We are best friends, confidants, and partners in crime.
 We loved, and still love, each other deeply, and there was no legitimate reason to delay our marriage.
 So we didn’t.